We don't want to brag, but we are convinced this is the best Lavender Pillow you can buy.

 - Filled with 100% US Grown Organic Buckwheat Hulls and soothing French Lavender buds which has been proven in tons of studies, to naturally calm the nervous system which promotes a deep and restful sleep.

 - The Result is a sweet herb like scent that almost no one doesn't like and which guaranteed lulls you into a restful sleep or just a afternoon nap.
 It's a must have and addition for any lavender bedding set.
+For the most exotic Aromatherapy experience, check out our brand new buckwheat wool pillow, with swiss pine shavings.

 - Want to adjust your pillow?
 No problem.
 Easily remove or add filling via zippers on both the inner and outer pillowcase.
 We generally overfill all our pillows so they work for everyone even those who have very broad shoulders.